grafana/grafana/docs/sources/auth/planning/index.md

 That being said, Teams provide many of the same benefits as Organizations, and can be seen as a more streamlined and simplified approach to managing resources and access.
 As such, it is possible that in the future, Teams may eventually replace Organizations as the primary way to manage resources in Grafana.

-## Do I have external systems?
+## Access to external systems

-Consider the need for [M2M] communications.
-If there's a system that needs to interact with Grafana, ensure that it has proper access for it.
+Consider the need for machine-to-machine [M2M] communications.
+If a system needs to interact with Grafana, ensure it has proper access.

-Here are some example scenarios:
+Consider the following scenarios:

-**IoT devices monitoring**: Sensors and actuators might want to ingest information to Grafana in an automatic way.
+**IoT devices monitoring**: Sensors and actuators might feed information into Grafana in an automatic way.
 Consider the security implications of a shared security access for all the devices or an individual access to each of them.

-**Network monitoring**: Having a distributed systems architecture performance reported back to Grafana might provide insight about bottlenecks and even trigger alerts in the need of a timely intervention.
+**Network monitoring**: Having distributed systems architecture performance reported back to Grafana can provide insight into bottlenecks and trigger alerts that should be resolved promptly.

+**Stocks**: Keeping track of the stocks changes overtime can be automated with by an automated agent feeding information into Grafana.
+Thus, keeping track of the changes overtime.

 These are just a few examples of how Grafana can be used in M2M scenarios.
 The platform is highly flexible and can be used in a variety of other M2M applications, making it a powerful tool for organizations looking to gain insights into their systems and devices.